 The foundation will allow the Catholic community a choice to support what they value most and to shape the future of the Catholic Church in Vermont.

 The foundation is a stand alone nonprofit corporation that is separate and distinct from the Roman Catholic Diocese of Burlington.
 It will support Catholic and other social service programs across the state that align with the mission of social justice teachings of the Church.
-The foundation has been established in a manner consistent with the requirements of an organization described in section 501(c)(3) of the Internal Revenue Code.
-Formal 501(c)(3) recognition by the Internal Revenue Service is pending.
+The foundation is a nonprofit as described in section 501(c)(3) of the Internal Revenue Code.

 "I want to encourage parishes, organizations and the people of the Diocese to be generous to the Foundation by establishing endowments that will serve the Church here in Vermont now and the future.
 May God bless all that we do and say in his name."